vincenthahaut/FLASH-Seq/README.md

 This repository contains the scripts related to the analysis of the FLASH-Seq data.

-If something is still missing please just contact me !
+If you encounter a problem, contact me at vincent.hahaut [at] iob.ch

 ## Folder Architecture: